What the law says

 If you have a complaint about a car you bought

 You should complain first to the person who sold you the car.
-If that doesn't work, and you bought your car from a garage or trader who is a member of a trade association, write to the Retail Motor Industry Federation, or to Motor Codes Ltd for complaints about cars still under a manufacturer's warranty.
+If that doesn't work, and you bought your car from a garage or trader who is a member of a trade association, write to the Retail Motor Industry Federation, or to the Motor Ombudsman for complaints about cars still under a manufacturer's warranty.

 Most trade associations have a code of practice which offers a low cost arbitration service.
 In arbitration an outsider investigates a dispute to decide who is right.